jamesjlyons/james-lyons-design/src/content/projects/companion/companion.md

 <br /><br /><br />

 #### The iOS & Android Apps
 Disclaimer: The design of the bottom tabs with an action button over it ended up getting axed towards the end of the iOS development.
-The shipped version has a standard bottom navigation and a "New Post" button in the top toolbar.
+The shipped version has a standard bottom navigation with a "New Post" button in the middle position.

 ##### Signup and Login
 ![signup and login screens](./images/signup.png)